What is breast enlargement surgery?

 What results can I expect from a breast enlargement?

 Emotional stability is the primary factor to be considered before any aesthetic surgery is performed.
 A “bigger bust” does not guarantee a new life or an end to all personal problems.
 It is mostly your mental attitude that determines a successful outcome.
-A breast augmentation can improve your appearance and renew your self-confidence; the rest is entirely up to you.
+A breast enlargement can improve your appearance and renew your self-confidence; the rest is entirely up to you.

 The goal of your surgery is to augment your breasts to a size that is in better proportion with your physique.
 Often a C-D cup size is obtained.
 Your surgeon is the best person to determine whether your expectations are achievable.